 Hiking has environmental impacts, but everyone can easily reduce them.
 Tossing away a cigarette may seem trivial.
 However a cigarette butt does not decompose but turns into microplastic.
 A pea soup can may take a couple of hundred years to decompose, while a drink can and plastic will hold out for up to a thousand years.
-Other hikers and Mother Nature will appreciate it if you take your waste with you out of the wilderness and help to keep the landscape pristine for those who come after you!
+Other hikers and Mother Nature will appreciate it if you take your waste out of the wilderness to proper waste collection points and help keep the landscape pristine for those who come after you!

 The principle of litter-free hiking is simple: hikers should leave no traces of their visits to the natural environment.
-Biodegradable waste should be placed in a toilet or composter, and clean paper and cardboard onto a campfire.
+Biodegradable waste should be placed in a toilet or composter, and small amounts of clean paper and cardboard can be used as kindling in a campfire.
 Carry all other types of waste away in your rucksack.

 You can begin litter-free hiking when buying supplies or, at the latest, when packing the food you plan to take with you.
 You should favour ecological packaging and pack your food in reusable boxes.